 “I love that I have the option to fasten the bottom part of my foot to my liking.
 It’s actually the main reason I went with the Legacy Lifter over another brand.
 It’ll help you feet stay grounded during Olympic lifts.
 It used to feel like my toes were lifting off the ground, which I hated.
 My personal view: The best in the class and they should work well for most people.”

 “I used to normally just use cross-trainers for lifting, but I’m never going back!
 My base is now so much more stable, and I hate doing any sort of lifts without these things.
-Totally recommend them.
-But, they’re not for casual wear or sports.”
+Totally recommend them and don’t forget to get a lifting belt as well.
+But, they’re not for casual wear or sports.
+Honestly, these powerlifting shoes from Reebok are just so awesome and I can’t get enough of them!”

-“The Reebok Legacy Lifters and solid, and heavy but not clunky and comfortable to wear even for a few hours.
+“The Reebok Legacy Lifter is solid and heavy but not clunky and comfortable to wear even for a few hours.
 One of the top products of the year in my opinion.
-Be aware: these shoes are only for lifting and not casually walking around in, or running a few minutes on the treadmill.”
+Be aware: these shoes are only for lifting and not casually walking around in, or running a few minutes on the treadmill.
+The mostly black design is quite nice too.”

 - The strap on the top is a little bit flimsy